tud-amr/m3p2i-aip/README.md

 ````

 You can specify `robot_type` as `point`, `boxer`, `heijn` or `panda`, and specify `task_type` as `simple`, `patrolling`, `reactive`, `pick` or `reactive_pick`.
 You can also try experiments with the arguments passed to the MPPI, such as sampling around prior controllers or null actions, as well as time horizon and number of samples, which can be modified in the */params* folder.

-## Troubleshooting
-If you have an Nvidia card and after running the simulation you get a black screen, you might need to force the use of the GPU card through ``export VK_ICD_FILENAMES=/usr/share/vulkan/icd.d/nvidia_icd.json``.
-Run this command from the same folder as the script to be launched